Peter Gill (playwright): National Theatre

 As an Associate Director of the National Theatre from 1980 to 1997, Gill also founded the National Theatre Studio in 1984, which he ran until 1 October, 1990.
 In his own words:

-When I set up the National Theatre Studio the development and analysis of acting was a central part of the work, so that, along with commissioning writers, developing directors and designers, investigating non-text based work, and producing work for the main house, the practice and analysis of acting skills seemed an essential part of any programme of work that was in part concerned with process.
+When I set up the National Theatre Studio the development and analysis of acting was a central part of the work, so that, along with commissioning writers, developing directors and designers, investigating non-text based work, and producing work for the main house, the practice and analysis of acting skills seemed an essential part of any programme of work that was in part concerned with process.Gill's method of directing is described by Luke Evans in his memoir of 2024.
+Evans appeared in a revival of Gill's play set in South Wales Small Change.

+Personal life and death

+Gill lived from the 1960s until 2006 in a small flat in the Thameside house formerly belonging to George Devine and later bought by playwright Donald Howarth and his civil partner George Goetschuis.

+Gill was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours.